 The Valley of Lefkes & the Byzantine Way: 3 Hikes

-Easy walks or rewarding hikes (6/9/10km), our three hikes in the broader Lefkes and Prodromos area have it all; traditional village charm, the famous Byzantine Way, countryside nature, rugged hillsides and old monasteries and chapels!
+Easy walks or rewarding hikes (5/9/10km), our three hikes in the broader Lefkes, Prodromos and Marpissa area have it all; traditional village charm, the famous Byzantine Way, countryside nature, rugged hillsides and old monasteries and chapels!
 (Click on alternative routes below for details)

 Lefkes village with Holy Trinity